 Social Innovation Internship Timeline

-Deadline for host organizations to express interest and submit brief project description
+Deadline for host site to express interest

 January & February 2018